langanjp/smartthings/smartapps/to PI UFL Connector/readme.md

    - If you need a free certificate, you may want to try Let's Encrypt
 3. Create a smart app using [toPIUFL.groovy](toPIUFL.groovy)
 ### Known Issues
 1. The UFL configuration only accepts real values.
 This means that the switch will error out as it sends off and on.
-The next version of the ULF configuration and SmartApp will address this issue.
+The next version of the UFL configuration and SmartApp will address this issue.